Desert Reclamation

 Desert Power Room Remodel by Lori Carroll of Lori Carroll & Associates

-“As a designer, Geberit gave me the flexibility of being able to specify a compatible toilet from a wide range of manufacturers, allowing me to select the best toilet for the overall design aesthetic.” – Lori Carroll
+To achieve a cleaner look and save valuable floor space, Carroll specified a Geberit in-wall tank system paired with a white Lacava Suave wall-hung toilet featuring built-in LED lighting.
+The wall-hung installation not only enhanced the room’s open feel but also improved hygiene and accessibility.
+“As a designer, Geberit gave me the flexibility of being able to specify a compatible toilet from a wide range of manufacturers, allowing me to select the best toilet for the overall design aesthetic,” Carroll noted.

+The finished powder room is a striking expression of contrast—sleek, minimalistic fixtures nestled against richly textured, hand-sawn wood.
+The in-wall system helped remove visual clutter and eliminated the need for access panels, letting the reclaimed wood take center stage.
 “Our client was extremely excited that we were able to transform her ordinary powder room with the reclaimed wood that helped evoke memories of her childhood.
-Thankfully, with the help of Geberit we were able to,” says Carroll.
+Thankfully, with the help of Geberit we were able to,” said Carroll.

 Design Firm: Lori Carroll & Associates